hellojixian/pt-reading-voice-analysis/README.md

 ## Project Overview

 PT Reading Voice Analysis is an application that combines speech recognition, natural language processing, and text-to-speech conversion technologies to analyze voice input and provide intelligent conversation capabilities.
-The project consists of a React frontend and a Flask backend, leveraging OpenAI API for intelligent conversation features.
+The project consists of a React frontend and a Flask backend, leveraging OpenAI's API including the Assistant API for advanced conversation features and book-related functionalities.

+### Key Features

+- **Voice Input Analysis**: Record and analyze spoken content
+- **Book Recommendations**: Get personalized book recommendations based on interests
+- **Book Search**: Find books by title with intelligent matching
+- **Book Content Retrieval**: Access and discuss specific book content
+- **Intelligent Conversations**: Engage with AI about reading materials and more
+- **Voice Responses**: Convert AI responses to natural-sounding speech
+- **Multi-language Support**: Toggle between English and Chinese interfaces
+- **Real-time Updates**: Stream-based responses for responsive user experience
+- **Content Moderation**: Ensures all content is appropriate

 ## Project Structure